14 Best Things to Do in Salerno, Italy

 Provincial Art Gallery of Salerno

-Proceeding through one of the main shopping streets of Salerno, along Via dei Mercanti, an evocative and ancient street that crosses the entire old city, you can reach the Provincial Art Gallery of Salerno which is located on the first floor of the XVII century Pinto Palace, a noble residence of one of the most important families of Salerno.
-The exhibition inside is chronologically divided into three sections: from the XV to the XVIII century, artists from Salerno and foreign artists.
+Proceeding through one of the main shopping streets of Salerno, along Via dei Mercanti, an evocative and ancient street that crosses the entire old city, you can reach the Provincial Art Gallery of Salerno, which is located on the first floor of the XVII century Pinto Palace, a noble residence of one of the most important families of Salerno.

 Fruscione Palace